Click to jump to the relevant section.

 (12) RECREATION

-The Recreation Committee shall keep the association informed on all recreational matters which affect this area.
-It shall develop programs which will insure adequate recreational facilities in the community.
+The Recreation Committee shall keep the Association informed on all recreational matters which affect this area.
+It shall develop programs which will ensure adequate recreational facilities in the community.
 It shall sponsor seasonal activities for the express entertainment of this community, independent of, or in connection with the DC Department of Recreation.

 (13) SOCIAL WELFARE AND SERVICES